Mario-RC/NLP-Documentation/notes/a_persona-based_neural_conversation_model.md

 ![Speaker Model](/images/speaker_model.png)

+_Figure 1_: Illustrative example of the Speaker Model introduced in this work.
+Speaker IDs close in embedding space tend to respond in the same manner.
+These speaker embeddings are learned jointly with word embeddings and all other parameters of the neural model via backpropagation.
+In this example, say Rob is a speaker clustered with people who often mention England in the training data, then the generation of the token ‘england’ at time t = 2 would be much more likely than that of ‘u.s.’.
+A non-persona model would prefer generating in the u.s. if ‘u.s.’ is more represented in the training data across all speakers.

-- The model learns speaker representations based on conversational content produced by different speakers, and speakers producing similar responses tend to have similar embeddings, occupying nearby positions in the vector space.
+- **The model learns speaker representations based on conversational content produced by different speakers, and speakers producing similar responses tend to have similar embeddings, occupying nearby positions in the vector space.**

 - The training data of speakers nearby in vector space help increase the generalization capability of the speaker model.
 Even if speaker j was never asked the same question, this answer can help influence a good response from speaker j, and this without explicitly labeled geo-location information.

 - A domain adaption strategy where we first trained a standard Seq2Seq models using a much larger OpenSubtitles (OSDb) dataset.
 We run 10 iterations over the training set.
 We initialize word embeddings and LSTM parameters in the Speaker Model and the SpeakerAddressee model using parameters learned from OpenSubtitles datasets.
 User embeddings are randomly initialized from [−0.1, 0.1].
 We then ran 5 additional epochs until the perplexity on the development set stabilized.